allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

 ---

 Another sprint, another retrospective.
 You use new formulas, you gather insights, you vote and you have action points.
+Sometimes you start to regret being just a human.
+What if you can process incoming requests in parallel?
+And provide always most accurate responses?
+You cannot be everywhere.
+But there is someone who can.

 ## “We have to communicate better”

 Have you heard it in your team?
-Like a curse, 'action point' stating that “we have to communicate better”.
+Like a curse, the 'action point' stating that “we have to communicate better”.
 The agile manifesto states “Individuals and interactions over processes and tools”.
 We try to be aware of <a href="/2018/03/psychological-needs-at-work.html">psychological needs at work</a>
 but sometimes wef fail to find what we do not want to do.
 Let’s face it, in IT we do not like communicating.
 It’s something we constantly avoid.
-We had invented daily standups to squash all interactions into one.
+We invented daily standups to squash all interactions into one.
 Why respond to N people when you can sacrifice two minutes to tell everything the world has to know?
 At some point, this is not enough.
 Then we introduce quiet time.
-We switch off our emails, phones, communicators, we do not take guests in the room.
+We switch off our emails, phones, communicators, we do not allow guests in the room.
 We are offline for one or two hours.
 Sometimes we even invert this idea and use “communication hours” outside which you are forbidden to talk to your colleagues.
-And If we have more than two hours of meetings during the day we make post-it on retro.
+And If we have more than two hours of meetings during the day we make a post-it during the next retrospective.

 <p align="center">
   <img width="500"